FAQ

 • Find the the stock Ruger LCR grips comfortable (either the Hogue Rubber Tamer or the Hogue Rubber Tamer Cushion without finger grooves).

-• Want the absolute slimmest package for pocket carry.
+• Want the slimmest package for pocket carry.
+This size is narrower in width, which can enable an easier draw from the pocket.

 • Find the slim profile of the Uncle Mike's J-Frame Boot Grip #59010 comfortable.